-When you’re depressed, it’s difficult to care about anything – least of all yourself.
+When you’re depressed, it’s difficult to care about anything – least of all ourselves.

 However, self-care is one of the key tools in our armoury for combating depression, so it’s important we make it a priority.